Expressionism 101: All You Need to Know

 Expressionism developed the ideas of Post-Impressionism and became another prominent trend in the history of art.
-Some of its most remarkable representatives were Ernst Ludwig Kirchner, Vasyl Kandinsky, Franz Marc, Paul Klee, August Macke, Emil Nolde, and Oskar Kokoschka.
-DailyArt Magazine will briefly tell you everything you need to know about Expressionism and its distinctive features.
+Some of its most remarkable representatives were Ernst Ludwig Kirchner, Wassily Kandinsky, Franz Marc, Paul Klee, August Macke, Emil Nolde, and Oskar Kokoschka.
+We will briefly tell you everything you need to know about Expressionism and its distinctive features.

 For many of us, Expressionism is inextricably linked to the name of Edvard Munch.
 Munch was one of the first to pick up Van Gogh’s Post-Impressionist ideas and make good progress in this direction.
 He even borrowed his famous “twisting of reality” effect.
 However, in Munch’s paintings, the conflict between reality and the inner “I” of the hero is even more noticeable.
 Emotions and oppressive sorrows are sharper.
 But, like Van Gogh, Munch was not an Expressionist, but a Post-Impressionist and Symbolist.
 He was simply a forerunner of Expressionism.

-Historical fact.
-In 1937, the Nazi government confiscated more than six hundred of Kirchner’s artworks, labeling them “degenerative.”
+In 1937, the Nazi government confiscated more than 600 of Kirchner’s artworks, labeling them “degenerative.”
 Kirchner could not withstand such a blow and in early 1938 shortened his life.

 The poet J. Becher believed that the greatest symbol of expressionism could be “a tense, open mouth in ecstasy.”